JussiVJ/vfio-conf/README.md

 GUI tool to easily make some configurations that are needed to run a pci passtrough setup using vfio.

 THIS TOOL IS NOT STABLE.
+BACK UP YOUR CONFIG FILES!
 If you encounter any problems, create an issue in github.

-Please run this tool as root and with python 3.
+Please run this tool as root and with python 3:

 Shortterm goals:
 - testing